AlexWargon/EZS/README.md

 //same think like entities.Each(()=>), but use all threads of CPU!!!
 //p.s. it won't work with unity object types like Transform, GameObject, Rigidbody and others :C

-public class UpdateSystemMultyThreadExample  : UpdateSystem {
+public class MultyThreadExampleUpdateSystem  : UpdateSystem {
     public override void Update()
     {